MaryamMairaj123/Kubernetes-projects-example/README.md

-# Kubernetes-Zero-to-Hero
+# How to Manage Hundreds of Kubernetes Clusters??? | KOPS
-Creating this repo with an intent to make Kubernetes easy for begineers.
 This is a work-in-progress repo.

 ## Kubernetes Installation Using KOPS on EC2